ysyk2021/the-power-of-knowledge-harnessing-lifelong-learning-for-personal-and-professional-growth/src/chapter-6-2.md

-Chapter: Examples of Individuals Who Have Used Their Knowledge for Social Change
+Examples of Individuals Who Have Used Their Knowledge for Social Change
 ================================================================================

 Introduction